This document is also available in PDF (642 Kb) [help with PDF files]

 Ships’ Stores (Goods Imported for Ships Stores)

 134. Defined as goods imported into Canada by airlines or vessels specifically for delivery to vessels or a bonded warehouse.
-Please refer to Memorandum D4-2-1, Ships’ Stores Regulations for additional information.
+Please refer to Memorandum D4-2-1, Ships’ Stores for additional information.

 135. Pre-arrival cargo and conveyance information pertaining to goods imported for ships stores into Canada must be transmitted electronically within the guidelines and procedures outlined in the Reporting of Imported Goods Regulations and this memorandum.